andela-fadebayo/Karz/README.md

 Get info on cars available in the Karz Shop.
 You can add cars, update car info, and view cars.

-Appliccation is done with Express.js v~4.0.0, and Mongoose v~3.6.13
+Application is done with Express.js v~4.0.0, and Mongoose v~3.6.13

 Full source code is available at github.com/andela-fadebayo/Karz.\